jmd-dk/concept/concept/docs/installation.rst

    mpi_dir=/path/to/mpi bash installer

-or defining it as an environmet variable prior to the invocation;
+or defining it as an environment variable prior to the invocation;

 .. code-block:: bash